-2008 Florida Citrus Pest Management Guide: Pesticide Resistance and Resistance Management1
+2024–2025 Florida Citrus Production Guide: Pesticide Resistance and Resistance Management

-Many pest species, such as the citrus rust mite, are exceptionally well-equipped to respond to environmental stresses because of their short generation time and large reproductive potential.
-The use of chemical sprays to control insect, mite, and some fungal diseases of citrus pests creates a potent environmental stress.
-There are now many examples of pests that have responded by developing resistance to one or more pesticides.
+Many pest species, such as the citrus rust mite, are exceptionally well equipped to respond to environmental stresses because of their short generation time and large reproductive potential.
+The use of chemical sprays to control insects, mites, bacterial and fungal diseases, and weeds of citrus creates a potent environmental stress.
+There are now many examples of pests, pathogens, and weeds that have responded by developing resistance to one or more pesticides.
 Pesticide-resistant individuals are those that have developed the ability to tolerate doses of a toxicant that would be lethal to the majority of individuals.
-The mechanisms of resistance can vary according to pest species and/or the class of chemical to which the pest is exposed.
+The resistance mechanisms can vary according to pest species and/or the class of chemical to which the pest is exposed.
 Resistance mechanisms include an increased capacity to detoxify the pesticide once it has entered the pest's body, a decreased sensitivity of the target site that the pesticide acts upon, a decreased penetration of the pesticide through the cuticle, or sequestration of the pesticide within the organism.
-A single resistance mechanism can sometimes provide defense against different classes of chemicals and this is known as cross-resistance.
+The main resistance mechanism for fungal pathogens is a change in the target site so that the pathogen is less susceptible or fully resistant.
+With repeated or intense exposure to herbicides, some weeds develop resistance because only individuals that are capable of detoxifying the chemical persist over time.
+A single resistance mechanism can sometimes provide defense against different classes of chemicals; this is known as cross-resistance.
 When more than one resistance mechanism is expressed in the same individual, this individual is said to show multiple resistance.

-Of the factors that affect the development of resistance, which include the pest's biology, ecology and genetics, only the operational factors can be manipulated by the grower.
-The key operational factor that will delay the onset of pesticidal resistance and prolong the effective life of a compound is to assure the survival of some susceptible individuals to dilute the population of resistant individuals.
-The following operational procedures should be on a grower's checklist to steward sound pesticidal resistance management for acaricides, insecticides, fungicides, and herbicides:
+Of the factors that affect the development of resistance, including the pest's or pathogen's biology, ecology, and genetics, only the operational factors can be manipulated by the grower.
+The key operational factor that will delay the onset of pesticidal resistance and prolong the effective life of a compound is assuring the survival of some susceptible individuals to dilute the population of resistant individuals.
+The following operational procedures should be on a grower's checklist to steward sound pesticidal resistance management for acaricides, insecticides, fungicides, antibiotics, and herbicides:

 1. Never rely on a single pesticide class.

-2. Integrate chemical control with effective, complementary cultural and biological control practices.
+2. Integrate chemical control with effective and complementary cultural and biological control practices.

 3. Always use pesticides at recommended rates and strive for thorough coverage.